 Professor Smith was a member of the Malaria Atlas Project (MAP), RAPIDD (Research and Policy for Infectious Disease Dynamics), the Malaria Elimination Group (MEG), and a working group on mathematical modeling as part of malERA (the malaria Eradication Research Agenda).
 He headed the Malaria Modeling Consortium (MMC).

-Up-to-date publication lists are maintained at ORCID, Google Scholar, and Research Gate.
+Up-to-date lists of my publications are maintained online at ORCID, Google Scholar, and Research Gate, and here (see My Publications.)

 Professor Smith studied Ecology and Evolutionary Biology (EEB) at Princeton University (1993-1998), with Professor Simon A. Levin.
 Before that, was a graduate student and undergraduate student in mathematics at Brigham Young University (BYU).
 Professor Smith currently lives in Seattle, Washington.